 Figure 3.
 Flowchart showing data processing and analysis including the development of the surface water extent and surface water storage time series, as well as the development of the Long Short-Term Memory models.
 USGS: United States Geological Survey, NHD: National Hydrography Dataset, MET: meteorological data; NA: not available

+Figure 4.
+The relative performance of the Long Short-Term Memory discharge models (M) using (a) the Nash-Sutcliffe Efficiency (NSE) and (b) Kling-Gupta Efficiency (KGE), with the exclusion and inclusion of surface water storage time series (SW) and catchment characteristics (CC) and median and first quartile values shown. (c) The ordered distribution of NSE values by model, and (d) the median NSE with increasing epochs.
+MET: meteorological data

+Figure 5.
+Per basin Nash-Sutcliffe Efficiency (NSE) for (a) the meteorology-only model (MET), (b) no surface water (SW), with catchment characteristics (CC) (MET+CC), (c) surface water but no catchment characteristics (MET+SW), (d) surface water and catchment characteristics (ALL), (e) change from adding surface water, and (f) change from adding surface water with catchment characteristics.

+Figure 6.
+The (a) contribution of meteorological (MET) forcings to the Nash-Sutcliffe Efficiency (NSE) relative to the best performing model for each watershed, individually, (b) the contribution of surface water (SW) to the NSE in the MET+SW model, and (c) the contribution of SW to NSE within the ALL model.

+Figure 7. (a) The model showing the highest Nash-Sutcliffe Efficiency (NSE) for each watershed, and examples of surface water (SW) extent and persistence within (b) Idaho, (c) North Dakota, (d) Iowa, and (e) Arkansas, where the number indicates the U.S. Geological Survey’s gage identifer.
+CC: catchment characteristics, MET: meteorological data only, ALL: meteorological, surface water and catchment characteristics

-Figure 7.
+Figure 8.
 The potential impact of surface water storage, via wetlands, ponds, lakes and floodplains, on a theoretical annual hydrogaph, where the x-axis represents a single year, including wetting, high flow, drying, and low months.
 The solid and dashed lines represent watersheds with very little and an abundance of surface water storage, respectively.

 Appendix A

+Post-processing of surface water time series

 To limit commission error in the surface water time series and further reduce between sensor classification discrepancies, a water mask, defined as the maximum allowable surface water extent, was manually derived for each watershed, and applied across the time series (Vanderhoof et al. 2024).
 To generate each water mask, the Sentinel-1 open water and vegetated water, and Sentinel-2 open water, and vegetated water percentile rasters, defined as the percent of time a pixel was mapped as open or vegetated water, respectively, were manually reviewed for each watershed.
-Percentile thresholds were selected (Table A2), below which the frequency of erroneous water pixels visually exceeded the frequency of correctly classified water pixels.
+Percentile thresholds were selected (Table A3), below which the frequency of erroneous water pixels visually exceeded the frequency of correctly classified water pixels.
 We used ancillary data, including the NWI dataset (USFWS 2019), land cover (Homer et al. 2020), and base map imagery, delivered through ArcMap, to provide additional information on the likelihood of surface water occurring in a location.
-The spatial extent where water pixels were retained was defined as pixels located within the 100-year floodplain (Woznicki et al. 2019), to account for short-term flood events, or pixels where the water percentile was greater than the selected threshold in any of the four percentile rasters (Table A2, Figure 2).
+The spatial extent where water pixels were retained was defined as pixels located within the 100-year floodplain (Woznicki et al. 2019), to account for short-term flood events, or pixels where the water percentile was greater than the selected threshold in any of the four percentile rasters (Table A3, Figure 2).
 Pixels classified as water outside of the water mask were reclassified as non-water.